websight-io/docs/docs/blog/2023/creating-custom-extension-for-tiptap-rte/index.md

 export default CustomEmail;
 ```
 TipTap library is built on the top of the [ProseMirror](https://prosemirror.net/) package but almost every functionality can be done without any knowledge of it, as tiptap is handling it under the hood.
-However, for handling some events we need to add the `addProseMirrorPlugins()` method and inside it create prosemirror plugins in case to handle these special event-based behavior.
-As the Link component has these neat features, I decided to make the email component no worse than that.
+However, for handling some events we need to add the `addProseMirrorPlugins()` method and inside it create prosemirror plugins in case to handle this special event-based behavior.
 Here is an [example usage of ProseMirror API](https://tiptap.dev/guide/custom-extensions/#access-the-prosemirror-api), so the helper file would look like something like this:

 ```ts helpers/pasteHandler.ts